ajahne/blog/_posts/2018-2-19-javascript-hoisting.md

 }
 {% endhighlight %}

-Function expressions are not hoisted
+Function expressions are not hoisted.
 {% highlight js %}
 console.log(add(1,2));   //TypeError: add is not a function.
 (In 'add(1,2)', 'add' is undefined)